 Competition Guidelines

-The Presbyterian College Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors in the U.S. Students must apply to PC by December 1 and may work individually or in teams of two or three.
-Students must submit their plans by December 1.
+The Presbyterian College Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors and transfer students in the U.S. Students must apply to PC by December 15 and may work individually or in teams of two or three.
+Students must submit their plans by January 6.

 What to Include in Your Proposal

-This service entrepreneurship opportunity is designed for you to provide a written plan to address a community concern with in-depth insights to improve lives and the place you live.
-When writing your plan, make sure you include:
+This service entrepreneurship opportunity is designed for you to address a community concern with in-depth insights to improve lives and the place you live.
+You can submit a Word doc or a video that explains your plan.
+When writing your plan or creating your video, make sure you include:

 1. Problem: What problem are you solving, and why is it a compelling problem?